 You should also avoid any edible decorations your cat might eat, like popcorn strings, cinnamon sticks, and candy canes.

-The salt dough ornaments kids often make in elementary school are also a no-no. Although fun to make, these are very enticing to pets, and they can ingest a toxic level of salt if they chew on them.
+The salt dough ornaments kids often make in elementary school are also a no-no. Although fun to make, these are very enticing to pets.
+While they aren’t poisonous to pets, the high level of salt isn’t good for them and they easily can ingest a toxic level of salt if they chow down.

 Avoid Tinsel and Fake Snow